seanscott00/ultimately-fabulous/content/Places/Countries/Wreiboth (Kingdom).md

 ## SocioEconomics

 Wreiboth is ruled by a hereditary monarchy.
+The current King is Eidric, son of the former King, and is currently living in exile, with the rest of his people, in and around Venta.